comwes/mkpdfs-mkdocs-plugin/README.md

 1. The ability to override the default design to make it fit your needs
 1. No layout issues
 1. No conflict with the theme design
-1. Table of content integrated in the PDF
+1. Table of contents integrated in the PDF

 ## Requirements